 9.5.2 Where validation occurs, either at L3 or L4, is down to the discretion of the recipient.
 It is recognised that different recipients will design their interfacing systems differently, hence, the responses can either be synchronous (L3) or asynchronous (L4).

 9.5.3 The expectation is that the recipient will undertake some initial validation checks and employ schema validation checks on their own gateway.
 At this point the transaction has not been de-serialised and individual messages not recognised within the payload; hence if an error is encountered then the whole transaction is rejected with a 400 response code.
-At this juncture no transaction ID would be quoted back in the response.
+At this juncture no Transaction ID would be quoted back in the response.

 9.5.4 Once the initial checks have been undertaken and the individual messages identified, then the processing and reporting can be undertaken at message level.
 These subsequent checks are more likely to be L4 checks.